 In this video recorded during QCon London 2008, Pete Goodliffe presents two Linux-based audio products with a complete different outcome, software design making the difference.

-At NFJS Venkat Subramaniam, author with Andy Hunt of "Practices of an Agile Developer," shared his pragmatic approach to some of the important technical and non-technical factors contributing to project success, including: coding, developer attitude, debugging, mentoring and feedback.
+At NFJS Venkat Subramaniam, author with Andy Hunt of "Practices of an Agile Developer," talked about some of the important technical and non-technical factors that contribute to project success.

-When it comes to system integration testing Spring adds real value.
-In this session, Rod Johnson (Spring creator) discusses: integration testing and the support that Spring provides for it, issues around testing the persistence layer, testing web applications.
+Spring co-founder Rod Johnson on integration testing with Spring and support Spring provides for it, testing the persistence layer, testing web apps.

-Like other leaders in the Agile community, Scott Ambler is passionate about expanding Agile practices to include all contributors to software success.
-Recently he has been teaching teams how to integrate database roles into the iterative, incremental rhythm of their teams.
+Scott Ambler teaches teams how to integrate database roles into their iterative, incremental rhythm to increase software success.
 InfoQ captured Ambler's talk on Database Refactoring at Agile2006.

 Scrum co-creator Ken Schwaber spoke at Agile2006 on code quality as a corporate asset.
-InfoQ presents video of his talk, The Canary in the Coalmine.
-Schwaber discussed how a degrading core codebase paralyses a team and negates any Agility gained through process improvement.
-He proposed strategies for management to identify, track and stop this downward spiral.
+In this video Schwaber discussed how a degrading codebase paralyses teams and increases corporate risk.